Bishops' Support for War Underpins Collection for Military Archdiocese

 Despite its growing influence in the USCCB, the very existence of the AMS hangs by the thread of the possibility of the existence of a just war.
 Amazingly, even when the bishops admitted the war with Iraq was unjust before the 2003 invasion and the displays of what “Shock and Awe” would be like, they did not cut that thread of just war.
 Most bishops quickly supported Catholic participation in the war to avoid even the appearance of being unpatriotic or not supportive of the troops.

 Only one Catholic bishop who is an ordinary, Bishop John M. Botean, can be given credit for teaching his people the moral consequences of participating in an unjust war.
 In a pastoral letter read from every pulpit and mailed to every household, he wrote,

-Catholics need also consider that thousands of pregnant women must have been killed along with their unborn babies in our wars.
+The collection for the AMS has not been held in Bishop Botean's Romanian Catholic Diocese.
+Catholics need also consider that mass abortions are an inevitable consequence of modern war and thousands of pregnant women must have been killed along with their unborn babies in our wars.